opencompl/lean-mlir/README.md

 #### Directory Structure

+This directory structure is heavily inspired by the [Research Codebase Manifesto](https://www.moderndescartes.com/essays/research_code/).

 - `SSA/Core`: Libraries for reusable components.
 Code is reviewed to engineering standards.
 Code is tested, covered by continuous integration, and